microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 ## Setup - Wiring
 ### Door Module Wiring

 The Door Module includes the Cap Touch Click and one RN4678 Bluetooth Click.
-The Cap Touch Click is used for capturing if someone is at the door and the RN4678 Bluetooth Click is used to send the signal to the Desk Module.
+The Cap Touch Click is used for capturing if someone is at the door when they press the touch button, and the RN4678 Bluetooth Click is used to send the signal to the Desk Module.

 The Cap Touch Click connects to the PIC16F18075 by connecting the OUT pin to any input pin.
 In this example, RB0 was selected as the input pin.
 The MOD pin on the Click determines the mode of operation and is connected to RD1.
 The Cap Touch Click shares the ground, both pins, with the PIC16F18075 but does not share the 3.3VDC power.